sidch/Thea/README.md

 ### Design principles

-*Thea* is written in standards-compliant C++11, and is designed with the following objectives in mind:
+*Thea* has a particular focus on being a foundation layer for interactive 3D modeling applications.
+It is written in standards-compliant C++11 for speed, and is designed with the following objectives in mind:
 * Optimize for ease of use
   * Clean, simple APIs are essential
   * Everything should be well-documented